urethral sounding and sounding toys

 Sounding Implements

-urethral sounding
+urethral sounding toys

 As with lube, you want to make sure you choose the right type of urethral sound in order to have a good time.
 For beginners, this means a thinner sound that is not too big and isn’t ribbed.
 The urethra is extremely sensitive, and although it can be stretched to accommodate larger sounds, this should be done slowly and carefully over time.